rasjones/Flowplayer-DevKit/flash/controls/trunk/README.txt

 Fixes:
 - fixed setting button enabled states in config
 - now fullscreen works with Flash versions older than 9.0.115, in versions that do not support hardware scaling
+- the scrubber is disabled if the clip is not seekable in the first frame: http://flowplayer.org/forum/8/16526

 3.0.3
 -----